openzipkin/brave/brave-impl/README.md

 It shows interaction with the brave Client- , ServerTracer and SpanCollector.

 The actions taking place in both services are also indicated by the coloured boxes.
-The blue box indicates the caller service, the green box indicates the callee.
+The blue box indicates the caller service (client), the green box indicates the callee (server).
 Typically both services run in separate JVM.

 Some explanation: